 Taking great pictures worth a thousand words sounds wonderful, but it certainly hasn't been my personal experience.

 I received a new digital camera for Christmas, and there has been a learning curve for me.
 It takes digital pictures and short videos also.
 I believe you need some basic knowledge about how to take that great pictures, in addition to just learning what all the settings on the camera mean is tremendously helpful.

 You will see a lot more if you carefully look at the whole setting, not just the person you want to photograph.
 The more you look, the more you’ll see.
-Photography is communication of passion and excitement of the person you are photographing.
+Photography is the communication of passion and excitement of the person you are photographing.

 Ansel Adams stated, “If I feel something strongly, I make a photograph.
 I do not attempt to explain the feeling."
 Ansel Adams (1902-1984) was an award-winning photographer and environmentalist best known for his black and white photographs of the American West.
 Moonrise, taken in Hernandez, New Mexico, is his most famous photograph.
 What do you see first when you look at this photograph?
 There are white clouds, a moon in a black sky, white gravestones and the mountains.

 "Photography an Expression of Love"

 Another famous photographer, Eliot Porter said, "True art is but the expression of our love of nature" and "A true work of art is the creation of love, love for the subject first and for the medium second."
 He was a landscape photographer who lived from 1901-1990.
 He took up the color in his photography in 1939, long before others in the field.
 In 1990 Eliot Porter bequeathed his huge professional archives to the Amon Carter Museum.